 If you want to be HIPAA compliant, your server cannot be on shared hosting.
 You must have a server that cannot be accessed by any other business or entities, which means it needs to be private or dedicated to your business.
 This isolated includes requiring a private IP address that is not used by another entity.

 By running on shared hosting, you are breaking HIPAA compliance by allowing non-authorized users access to the server.
-Hosting with Liquid Web gives you your own private, dedicated server strictly used by your business.
+Hosting with Liquid Web gives you a private, dedicated HIPAA server strictly used by your business.

 HIPAA requirements for limiting user access and having proper authentication.
 The server itself must also exist within a HIPAA compliant data center.
 Liquid Web has a high-security, HIPAA compliant data center that all of our clients are hosted within, falling under Facility Access Control.